skypjack/entt/README.md

 entity.
 For similar reasons, `orphans` can be even slower.
 Both functions should not be used frequently to avoid the risk of a performance hit.

-## Side notes

-* Entity identifiers are numbers and nothing more.
-They are not classes and they have no member functions at all.
-As already mentioned, do no try to inspect or modify an entity descriptor in any way.

-* As shown in the examples above, the preferred way to get references to the components while iterating a view is by using the view itself.
-It's a faster alternative to the `get` member function template that is part of the API of the `Registry`.
-This is because the registry must ensure that a pool for the given component exists before to use it; on the other side, views force the construction of the pools for all their components and access them directly, thus avoiding all the checks.
+## Iterations: what is allowed and what is not

-* Most of the _ECS_ available out there have some annoying limitations (at least from my point of view): entities and components cannot be created and/or destroyed during iterations.<br/>
+Most of the _ECS_ available out there have some annoying limitations (at least from my point of view): entities and components cannot be created nor destroyed during iterations.<br/>
 `EnTT` partially solves the problem with a few limitations:

 * Creating entities and components is allowed during iterations.
-  * Deleting an entity or removing its components is allowed during iterations if it's the one currently returned by a view.
+* Deleting an entity or removing its components is allowed during iterations if it's the one currently returned by the view.
 For all the other entities, destroying them or removing their components isn't allowed and it can result in undefined behavior.

 Iterators are invalidated and the behavior is undefined if an entity is modified or destroyed and it's not the one currently returned by the view.<br/>
 To work around it, possible approaches are:

 * Store aside the entities and the components to be removed and perform the operations at the end of the iteration.
 * Mark entities and components with a proper tag component that indicates they must be purged, then perform a second iteration to clean them up one by one.

-* Views and thus their iterators aren't thread safe.
-Do no try to iterate a set of components and modify the same set concurrently.<br/>
-  That being said, as long as a thread iterates the entities that have the component `X` or assign and removes that component from a set of entities, another thread can safely do the same with components `Y` and `Z` and everything will work like a charm.<br/>
-  As a trivial example, users can freely execute the rendering system and iterate the renderable entities while updating a physic component concurrently on a separate thread.
+A notable side effect of this feature is that the number of required allocations is further reduced in most of the cases.

+## Multithreading

-* In general, the entire registry isn't thread safe as it is.
+In general, the entire registry isn't thread safe as it is.
 Thread safety isn't something that users should want out of the box for several reasons.
 Just to mention one of them: performance.<br/>
+Views and consequently the approach adopted by `EnTT` are the great exception to the rule.
+It's true that views and thus their iterators aren't thread safe by themselves.
+Because of this users shouldn't try to iterate a set of components and modify the same set concurrently.
+However:

+* As long as a thread iterates the entities that have the component `X` or assign and removes that component from a set of entities, another thread can safely do the same with components `Y` and `Z` and everything will work like a charm.
+As a trivial example, users can freely execute the rendering system and iterate the renderable entities while updating a physic component concurrently on a separate thread.

+* Similarly, a single set of components can be iterated by multiple threads as long as the components are neither assigned nor removed in the meantime.
+In other words, a hypothetical movement system can start multiple threads, each of which will access the components that carry information about velocity and position for its entities.

-  This kind of entity-component systems can be used in single threaded applications as well as along with async stuff.
-Moreover, typical thread based models for ECS don't require a fully thread safe registry to work.
-Actually one could reach the goal with the registry as it is while working with most of the common models, after all.<br/>
+This kind of entity-component systems can be used in single threaded applications as well as along with async stuff or multiple threads.
+Moreover, typical thread based models for _ECS_ don't require a fully thread safe registry to work.
+Actually, users can reach the goal with the registry as it is while working with most of the common models.

 Because of the few reasons mentioned above and many others not mentioned, users are completely responsible for synchronization whether required.
+On the other hand, they could get away with it without having to resort to particular expedients.

 # Crash Course: core functionalities